 Why did no one make the connection between Sheryl and Mao if Mao was famous enough to have her book turned into a movie and they have the same last name?
 Surely the paparazzi would have been able to dig up something on her or at least wonder, but no one seems to think about that.

-Mao didn't write the book.
-And we don't know how common the name Nome is.
+Who knows how common the name Nome is.

 To further that point Grace says herself that she is taking her revenge on the Mao, and Nome family line, which is why she did what she did to Sheryl.
-Sheryl wasn't just some random kid on the streets that Grace picked up Grace was looking for her because of her lineage.
+Sheryl wasn't just some random kid on the streets that Grace picked up, Grace was looking for her because of her lineage.

-Here's another way to think of it Sheryl probably already knew both "Aimo" and "The Song of the Wind" however she never wanted to use them for the movie due to their significance to her.
+Here's another way to think of it: Sheryl probably already knew both "Aimo" and "The Song of the Wind" however she never wanted to use them for the movie due to their significance to her.
 She probably didn't want to commercialize the song of her people, and Aimo was also probably taught to her by her grandmother, and or mother, but she may not have wanted to commercialize that either because it was personal to her.

 The Vajra are a lot like the Formics, especially in their whole "we don't understand individuality" but in the end they aren't the real villains of the story anyway, Grace and her co-conspirators from Galaxy are.
 I'm pretty sure the Formics never had a shadowy group of humans controlling events from behind the scenes as part of a plot to use them to take over the galaxy.